Steve Grissom: Winston Cup

-In 1993, Grissom ran an additional Cup race for Diamond Ridge Motorsports at New Hampshire International Speedway, finishing 29th.
+In 1993, Grissom ran an additional Cup race for Diamond Ridge Motorsports at Phoenix International Speedway, finishing 29th.
 Grissom signed with Diamond Ridge to compete for Rookie of the Year honors in 1994.
-Despite struggles in qualifying, Grissom had three top-tens and was narrowly defeated by Jeff Burton for Rookie of the Year.
+Despite struggles in qualifying, Grissom had three Top 10's and was narrowly defeated by Jeff Burton for Rookie of the Year.
 Diamond Ridge also bought Grissom's Busch Series operation, and running a part-time schedule Grissom won twice and finished 26th in points in 1995.
-Grissom had four top-tens in the 1995 Cup season, finishing 27th in points; he started the season running in the top-10 points early on in the year.
+Grissom had four top-tens in the 1995 Cup season, finishing 27th in points; he started the season running in the top-ten points early on in the year.
 Grissom started 1996 off on a high note, winning the season-opening Busch Series race driving the WCW car, but he was released from Diamond Ridge after the Miller 400 race midway through the season.

 For 1997, Grissom signed on with Larry Hedrick Motorsports.
 Grissom started the year winning the outside pole for the Daytona 500.
 As the season progressed, he finished in the top-ten six times and finished a career-high 21st in points.
 After he struggled throughout the 1998 season, he was released from his ride and ended the season driving the No. 96 for American Equipment Racing.

 Grissom's No. 41 Chevrolet had a major crash during the Primestar 500.
 Grissom's car slid into the inside wall and flipped on the roof.
 The gas tank was detached by the impact, which flew across the racetrack, spilling gasoline.
 Which later ignited a fire by friction with Mike Wallace's car.
 Grissom was taken to the infield medical center, and released 45 minutes later.
 The fire was extinguished and the racing resumed about an hour later with 44 laps remaining.